Move beyond survival.

 You adapted.

 The ways you think, feel, and relate aren’t your fault.
-Anxiety, shutdown, people-pleasing, or emotional distancing are ways your nervous system learned to stay safe and connected through difficult experiences.
+Anxiety, shutdown, people-pleasing, or emotional distancing are ways of coping when life feels unsafe.

-These adaptations can be exhausting to live with, especially when they no longer serve you.
+These patterns can be exhausting, especially when they no longer fit your life or sense of self.
 But you don’t need to fix them or push them away.

 all parts of you are welcome here.